crisokonkwo/RL-HW2-Regression-Classification/README.md

 ## How to run

 These steps assume Windows with PowerShell and Python set up.
-The dataset files are expected under `./datasets/MNIST/raw` as in this repo.
+The dataset files are expected under `./datasets/MNIST/raw`.

 1. Create/activate a Python environment (optional but recommended)